eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts5-common-formats-and-api-for-rp-registration-information.md

 `/wrp/check-intended-use` (GET):

-A dedicated check endpoint for allowing a highly specialised endpoint for making narrowed-down `Intended use` related queries from the Registry with four mandatory and one optional parameter (see the [API specification](api/ts5-openapi31-registrar-api.yml) for details).
+A dedicated check endpoint for allowing a highly specialised endpoint for making narrowed-down `Intended use` related queries from the Registry with one mandatory and five optional parameters (see the [API specification](api/ts5-openapi31-registrar-api.yml) for details).
 The query parameters of the basic `/wrp` endpoint can be used to have same outcome, but this endpoint provides a JWS-signed boolean `TRUE` or `FALSE` response, based on if the queried parameter set can be found in the Registrar's `Intended use` information for the Wallet-Relying Party.

 The OpenAPI 3.1 compatible REST API methods for the above are provided in Annex A.2